Facundo Bueso Sanllehí: Sports

 Facundo Bueso was a multi-sport athlete.
 During his undergraduate college years at the University of Puerto Rico he practiced volleyball, basketball, baseball, and track and field.
 He received numerous trophies and awards in sports.
 Facundo Bueso was President of the Athletic Association ("Sociedad Atlética") at the University of Puerto Rico (1926–1927).
 He was member of the "Real San Juan" soccer team.
 While he was a student at the University of Chicago he practiced tennis.
 He played tennis in tournaments in singles and doubles in Puerto Rico.
-During his time as Faculty the amount of time dedicated to sports decreased, but there are records of soccer games between Faculty and students.
+During his tenure as a faculty member the amount of time dedicated to sports decreased, but there are records of soccer games between Faculty and students.
 He was selected to be in the Puerto Rican Sports Pavilion ("El Pabellón de la Fama del Deporte Puertorriqueño") (1950) and the Hall of Fame of Sports in Puerto Rico ("El Salón de la Fama del Deporte en Puerto Rico")(January 25, 1958) together with Cosme Beitia, Hiram Bithorn, Rebekah Colberg, Sixto Escobar, Isidoro García, among other prominent Puerto Rican athletes.